evaristoc/reversing/_posts/2023-10-28-a-perlin-flow-field-with-canvas-shaders-and-threejs-02.markdown

 Notice that the simplex function is inserted within the fragment shader as a string format (**${Noise3D}**).
 It is here, in the fragment shader, where the noise function (**snoise**) would be eventually used.

 In fact, it is in the fragment shader where the action takes place.
-Large part of that action is finally collected in a variable "c" as a single value, which is then used to set the final output collected as (the now deprecated) **gl_FragColor**.
+Large part of that action is finally collected in a variable "c" as a single value, which is then used to set the final output collected as (the now deprecated) **gl_FragColor**. (*OBSERVATION: recent versions of GLSL are not forcing the use of the gl_FragColor as fragment shader output, but rather [allowing user-defined fragment shader outputs](https://community.khronos.org/t/about-gl-fragcolor-of-fragment-shader/105102))

-> NOTE: For those who don't know much about shaders, the GLSL used to offer a built-in variable, the **gl_FragColor**, that acted as the final control of the pixel coloring output.
-In more recent versions of GLSL [gl_FragColor became deprecated](https://community.khronos.org/t/about-gl-fragcolor-of-fragment-shader/105102), allowing user-defined fragment shader outputs using the **out** variable qualifier.

 On the contrary, the code of the vertex shader is rather less "turbulent".
 It relies on [built-in uniform variables](https://threejs.org/docs/#api/en/renderers/webgl/WebGLProgram) that will be passed from Three.js - **projectionMatrix**, **modelViewMatrix** and **position**.
-In the way they are set in the code it is like saying: "just render the geometry that will be defined later in the Three.js code".
+In the way they are set in Darryl's code it is like saying: "just render as it is the geometry that will be defined in the Three.js code".

 **THREE.JS AND THE PLANE**